blobbybilb/blobbybilb/README.md

 <!--, especially those that are very different (paradigm-wise) from one another.-->

-My Github is a bit of a mess right now and needs to be cleaned up, but in the meanwhile here's the interesting stuff:
+My github is a bit of a mess right now and needs to be cleaned up, but in the meanwhile here's the interesting stuff:
 - list coming soon

 <!--